nandikat/Customer_lifetime_value_prediction_and_segmentation/README.md

 | **Random Forest** | 401.79 | 0.862 |
 | **Ridge Regression** | 2,152.33 | 0.0917 |

-Feature importance analysis revealed that purchase frequency and average order value are the dominant drivers of CLV[cite: 2].
+Feature importance analysis revealed that purchase frequency and average order value are the dominant drivers of CLV.